metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 Dean Pees seems to prefer dime packages on third down.

 This Falcons offense has some fun potential.
 Having Mariota run a read-option, using hard play-action fakes to open up space for receivers, Mariota willing to throw the ball deep...

+Likewise, Seattle is starting to break out too.
+Not only is DK Metcalf involved more, but Geno Smith is more comfortably throwing from the pocket.

+Fantastic call on 3rd-and-1 from the Seahawks, running a play action to set up a deep shot to a tight end left uncovered.